Squeak Carnwath: Teaching

 From 1983 to 1998, Carnwath was Professor of Art at the University of California, Davis.
 During this time, the art department faculty included Wayne Thiebaud, Mike Henderson, Manuel Neri, Roland Petersen, and Lynn Hershman Leeson, among others.

 In 1998, Carnwath moved from the UC Davis campus to UC Berkeley.
 There, her colleagues included Craig Nagasawa, Katherine Sherwood, Richard Shaw and Randy Hussong, among others.
 She retired in 2010.
+She taught at the University of California, Berkeley from 1982 until 2010, having previously taught at California College of Arts and Crafts and Ohlone College.